macloo/python-beginners/web_scraping/README.md

 1. You imported two Python modules, `urlopen` and `BeautifulSoup` (the first two lines).
 2. You used `urlopen` to copy the entire contents of the URL given into a new Python variable, `html`.
-3. You used `BeautifulSoup` to process the value of that variable (the contents of the file at that URL) through a built-in HTML parser (`html.parser` is not the only option for this).
+3. You used `BeautifulSoup` to process the value of that variable (the contents of the file at that URL) through a built-in HTML parser (`html.parser` is not the only option for this; `html5lib` is more robust and can be installed with *pip*).
 The result: All the HTML from the file is now in a BeautifulSoup object with the new Python variable name `bsObj`.
 4. Using the syntax of the BeautifulSoup library, you printed the first H1 element (including its tags) from that parsed value.
 Check out [the page on the web](http://www.pythonscraping.com/exercises/exercise1.html) to see what you scraped.

 If it works, you'll see: